-Candidates are identified with input from stockholders, search firms, and/or management, with a mandate given to our search firms to prioritize candidates exhibiting racial, ethnic, and/or gender diversity, or notable skills instrumental to our strategy.
+Candidates are identified with input from stockholders, search firms, and/or management, with a request to our search firms to consider candidates exhibiting diversity of background and experience, or notable skills instrumental to our strategy.

 The NGSR Committee considers the culture of the Board, evaluates qualifications, reviews conflicts and independence, interviews candidates, and recommends nominees.